ashishpanchal33/ashishpanchal33.github.io/_pages/about.md

 Note
 ======
-Why do I believe in adaptive equity? \n
+Why do I believe in adaptive equity?
 Simply because a one-size-fits-all approach to fairness may be insufficient or even counterproductive in the face of changing circumstances, diverse needs, and evolving social norms.

-Is adaptive equity the only goal of my journey?\n
+Is adaptive equity the only goal of my journey?
 No, I expect my goals and journey to evolve.
 However, outcome optimization is a core principle I strongly believe in, and one that will likely guide me for years to come.
 These outcomes can be driven by multiple objectives.
 For instance, increasing profitability and equity for a product company are not mutually exclusive.